shini4i/argo-watcher/docs/git-integration.md

 In this example, the deployments won't be allowed between 2:00 and 7:30 AM every day.

-### Manual deployment lock
+### Manual Lockdown mode

 #### CLI

-In order to set deployment lock manually, you need to make POST request:
+In order to set Lockdown mode manually, you need to make POST request:

 ```bash
 curl -X POST https://argo-watcher.example.com/api/v1/deploy-lock